Design thinking

 If your team hasn’t mastered or fully committed to each one of the design thinking steps, you may encounter problems that make it harder to reap the benefits of design thinking.

-Here are 4 common challenges that teams face when implementing design thinking practices.
+Here are four common challenges that teams face when implementing design thinking practices:

 Using Mural for design thinking

-There are lots of tools you can use to run design thinking workshops — including Mural.
+There are lots of tools you can use to run design thinking workshops, including Mural.
 We help designers work as effectively as possible, so they can get to better solutions quicker.
-We’ve incorporated some design thinking shortcuts and “hidden” features into our application, making it perfect for in-person or remote (or even asynchronous) collaborative sessions.
-These include:
+Mural’s visual workspace is perfect for in-person, remote, or asynchronous collaborative sessions.
+Key features include:

 And to help you get started, we’ve hand-picked some Mural templates relevant to each stage of the design process below.

-The empathy map template helps you visualize the thoughts, feelings, and actions of your customersto help you develop a better understanding of the their experiences.
+The empathy map template helps you visualize the thoughts, feelings, and actions of your customers to help you develop a better understanding of their experiences.
 The map is divided into four quadrants, where you record the following:

 Try Mural’s empathy map template